Outdoor Learning

 - Measuring the football pitch

-- Exploring shape and pattern in the environment
+- Exploring shapes and patterns in the environment

 Science